sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 #### Trade Receivables

-* These represent the money owed to the company by its customers to whom it solds goods or services on credit.
+* These represent the money owed to the company by its customers to whom it sold goods or services on credit.
 	* E.g. If a company sells its vehicles worth 1 million $ to its dealers and receives money from them in 60 days, the 1 million $ will show as trade receivables on the balance sheet until the time actual payment is received by the company
 * Bad Debts
 	* Sometimes few customers do not pay up even after the company waits for the payment after specified time.These defaults are called bad debts.